-Kava can be enjoyed individually or with a mixer, like fruit juice or coconut water.
-Let's get started!
+Kava can be savored on its own or combined with mixers like fruit juice or coconut water.
+Let's delve into the process!

-Kava is traditionally prepared by grinding the roots into a powder, mixing it with water, and straining it through a cloth.
-Here's how to prepare it traditionally.
+The preparation involves grounding the roots into a powder, blending it with water, and then straining it through a cloth.
+Here's how to do it the traditional way:

 **What You'll Need**

-- A cheesecloth or other type of cloth for straining
+- A cheesecloth or other suitable cloth for straining

-- Use your hands to squeeze all of the liquid out of the kava mixture.
-This liquid is your kava tea.
+- Use your hands to press out the liquid, capturing your freshly made kava tea.

-- Repeat steps 1-4 with the remaining 2 cups of water to make more kava tea.
+- If you'd like, repeat steps 1-4 using the remaining 2 cups of water for another batch.

 **How Long Does It Take to Prepare Kava?**